home | resources | diagnostic pathways

 FISHCLL FISH may be indicatedMay be required to detect therapeutic target, e.g. t(11;14)

-Molecular geneticsCLL Hotspot panel may be indicated
+Molecular geneticsCLL TP53 sequencing by NGS (or broader NGS panel) may be indicated

-BM histologyAssess extent of lymphoma involvement.
+Bone marrow histologyAssess extent of lymphoma involvement.

 Assess for evidence of transformation.